This is a gear review about the Best Bike Computers for Touring, Bikepacking, and Mountain Biking 2023.

 Unless you are a competitive cyclist or a gear nerd who loves the data then the best bike computer is not always best.
 If you are bike touring or bikepacking you probably don’t want all the features that increase the price of the cycling computer.

-The Best Bike Computer for touring, road cycling and mountain biking in 2022 is:
+The Best Bike GPS Computer for touring, road cycling, and mountain biking in 2023 is:

 With built in mapping, turn by turn navigation, long battery life and all the basics such as speed, elevation and distance they are worth it.
 The Garmin and Wahoo are certainly worth it as a good bike computer